 Deep latch (comfortable)

-When the breast fills the mouth in a deeper latch your baby’s tongue can work properly during suckling and reach more milk.
-In a deep latch the nipple is protected from the painful pinch because it is deep in your baby’s mouth at the junction of the hard and soft palate.
-See our article Latching Tips for further help to get a deep latch.
+When the breast fills the baby’s mouth in a deeper latch; a baby’s tongue cups more of the milk making or glandular tissue in the breast.
+In a deep latch the nipple is protected from the painful pinch because it is deep in a baby’s mouth at the junction of the hard and soft palate.

 Babies Need a Big Mouthful